robinboncoeur/ArtAndAGI/docs/CelestesGirl/Chap01.md

 "Celeste?"
 She turned to see her teacher unlocking her office.

-"Good morning, Miss Duncan...
+"Good morning, Miss Duncan.
 I won't keep you long.
 Just have a quick question."
 Miss Duncan raised her eyebrows.
 "Um, who wrote that piece we played on Wednesday?"

 "He's a junior, here.
-A quiet kid... well, between you and me, he's got a lot of talent.
+A quiet kid, kind of a geek.
+Between you and me, he's got a lot of talent.
 That serenade!"

 "I know, right?"
 Celeste's eyes shone.
 "Am I allowed to ask what his name is?"